 Turn on Some Traditional Melodies

 There’s nothing quite like the sound of traditional Scottish music and there are more ways to enjoy it than you might realise.
 Live at Five happens every night at MacGregor’s bar in Inverness.
 Join music lovers from around the world for a toe-tapping live-streamed event that features a number of talented artists.
 Search for #COVIDCeilidh on social media to have a look at what’s happening.
-You can also keep an eye on The Social Distancing Festival website to find out about other upcoming events in Scotland.

 Explore Top Scottish Attractions